osism/documentation/source/configuration/networks.rst

 The configuration of the individual networks is distributed across all environments and the inventory and is summarized here.

+These networks do not all have to be different.
+They do not all have to be routed to different VLANs or physical interfaces.
+Only neutron_external_interface should be on its own physical interface.

 The following networks are used:

 .. contents::